AndreaCignoni/pands-project/README.md

 # Using the measures on y, x axis and the lines dividing data on the above *scatterplot* we can build a simple model through a 3 if-else conditions statement to classify each flower type which is also the aim of my research:

-1. IF PETAL WIDTH IS < THAN 2 IS SETOSA
+1. IF PETAL WIDTH AND PETAL LENGTH ≤ THAN 1 IS SETOSA
-2. ELIF PETAL WIDTH IS ≤ THAN 2 CM AND ≥ THAN 1 CM AND PETAL LENGTH IS ≤ THAN 5 AND ≥ THAN 2.5 CM THEN IS VERSICOLOR
+2. ELIF PETAL WIDTH IS ≤ THAN 2 CM AND ≥ THAN 1 CM AND
+PETAL LENGTH IS ≤ THAN 5 AND ≥ THAN 2.5 CM THEN IS VERSICOLOR
 3. ELSE IS VIRGINICA

+This Boolean expression is far from perfect and the error margin is still high.
+In fact, as the above plot shows, the *iris versicolor* and the *iris virginica*'s data are still intertwined and not so easily separable from one and another.
+However, this demonstration is meant to give a partial explanation of why this dataset, created in 1936, has been so long studied and why it is still used to implement some of the commonly used algorithms in machine learning.
+My efforts through this analysis have been directed to recognize the patterns which emerge from the iris measurements and, in the end, once identified a possible principle for discriminating the three species, use it to make predictions about those data with a reasonable margin of error.
 </div>